 - In 1942, Arthur Cleveland Bent, an American ornithologist, called the Yellow-bellied Flycatcher a "woodland waif."
 Bent remarked, "In its summer home its voice betrays it, but there, also, the searcher must invade the moist, gloomy morass of some northern forest bog, beneath the shade of spruces and firs, and endure the attacks of hordes of black flies and mosquitoes, to get even a glimpse."

-- The oldest recorded Yellow-bellied Flycatcher was a female at least 5 years, 2 months old, when she was recaught and rereleased during banding operations in New York.
+- The oldest recorded Yellow-bellied Flycatcher was a female at least 5 years, 2 months old, when she was recaught and rereleased during banding operations in New York in 2009.